COVID-19 Resource Hub

 Farm Credit East is committed to providing you with the tax expertise and personal service that you have come to expect.
 If your taxes are not yet complete, we want to assure you that our tax staff is still hard at work.

-- Working Remote: The majority of our staff are working remotely to limit the potential to spread the virus.
-Farm Credit East converted to a “paperless” tax process last year and we use cloud-based software for tax preparation, so our tax staff can work wherever they have an internet connection.
+- Working Remote: While some staff are working remotely, Farm Credit East converted to a paperless tax process last year and we use cloud-based software for tax preparation, so our tax staff can work wherever they have an internet connection.

-- Paperwork Drop-off: If you want to drop off information at the office, you will be asked to leave it in a designated area.
-Give us a call if you have confidential information so that we retrieve it promptly.
+- Paperwork Drop-off: If you want to drop off information at the office, give us a call if you have confidential information so that we retrieve it promptly.
 If you have access to a scanner, scan your information and send it by secure email to your preparer.

 - Electronic Delivery: Please consider taking electronic delivery of your tax return.
 We are happy to send your return and source documents by secure email.
 This provides you with a PDF of your return that’s easier to store and allows you to print a copy whenever its needed.
 Please confirm your email address with your local office.

 Farm Credit East's weekly blog, Today's Harvest, highlighted payroll developments in early September.

 - Payroll laws are ever-changing — are you keeping up?
 It’s crucial businesses stay up-to-date with payroll taxes and regulations to avoid hefty fines and penalties.
 Learn more about some of the ag payroll specifics that businesses should be aware of from payroll subject matter expert Lillian Crast.

 - Payroll Deferral Update: the risks and benefits of employers’ options - read more for a big picture overview of employer considerations.